stud131/docs-monaca/content/products_guide/monaca_cli/overview.en.md

 Currently, it is available for the Vue, React and Angular2 templates.
 It can be triggered in two ways:

 1.  `monaca transpile`: runs the transpiler on the current project.
-If the `--watch` argument is given, the transpiler will automatically run every time the source code is updated (and saved).
 2.  `monaca preview`: runs the transpiler in watch mode and starts an HTTP Server in order to display the app’s content.